-I have had hundreds of these conversations with investors over 30 years, so it was high time I looked a little closer.
+I have had hundreds of these conversations with investors over 30 years, so it was high time I looked a little closer at some financial market truths.

 During the week I had the opportunity to speak with Dave Goetsch.
 He was the executive producer of The Big Bang Theory – a hugely successful Hollywood sitcom.
 The show ran for 12 seasons, so Dave has become a big name in the US.